SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 #### 🟢 LSM6DSV

-The LSM6DSV is a very good IMU for DIY SlimeVR.
+LSM6DSV is a very good IMU for DIY SlimeVR.
 It seems to perform just as well as the BNO085, but at a lower cost.